CSIPlab/GMLR/README.md

 5. scipy 2.2.3
 6. numpy 1.15.1

-The codes are written for gpu enabled devices.
-You need to have nvidia driver installed to run this code.
+The code is written for gpu enabled devices.
+You need to have nvidia driver installed to run it.